-Dematrius Davis, a four-star dual-threat quarterback from North Shore High School in Houston, is committed to the Tigers.
-The rising Class of 2021 prospect has what it takes to be special, and his announcement on social media sent shockwaves through The Plains.
+Dematrius Davis, a four-star dual-threat quarterback from North Shore High School in Houston, is already on campus.
+The Class of 2021 prospect has what it takes to be special, and his announcement on social media sent shockwaves through The Plains.

 Davis also fielded offers from Arizona State, Arkansas, Baylor, Florida State, Houston, Kentucky, Memphis, Miami, Nebraska, Ole Miss, SMU, and TCU, among others.